JohnWCartmell/ERScript/html/change-2-Jun-2023..preparation.md

 - extension to 'hs' mode
 - bug fix

-This change is the first of three parts for the overall change specified in outline in the change note of 2 Hune 2023.
+This change is one part of the change  of 2 Hune 2023.

 ### Analysis
 1. The `ERmodel2.physical_enrichment.module.xslt` code will be modified as part of this overall change but is overly complex.